trampgeek/moodle-qtype_coderunner/README.md

 than about 3 - 4 seconds, assuming the student code itself runs in a fraction of a second.

-Administrator privileges and some Unix skills are needed to install Coderunner.
+Administrator privileges and some Linux skills are needed to install Coderunner.

+## Installation

+This chapter describes how to install CodeRunner.
+It assumes the existance of a working Moodle system and a reasonable level of Linux adminstration skills.

+If you are installing for the first time, jump straight to section 2.2.

-## Upgrading from an earlier version
+### Upgrading to version 2

 CodeRunner version 2 is a major upgrade from version 1, with many new features and significant restructuring of the database tables.
 Although the new version attempts to update all the database tables to the new format the update process has been tested on only one system.
 Some problems occurred and the upgrade code was edited to deal with those problems but the edits have received minimal testing because of the absence of any "pure" version 1 system on which to test them.
 If you are currently running version 1 and wish to upgrade to version 2, it is strongly recommended
 that: